CeesJol/coronachat/README.md

 # CoronaChat

-A chat app for people in quarantine, or who feel lonely otherwise, to talk to each other, anonymously.
+A chat app for seniors who feel lonely during corona time to talk to each other, anonymously.

 ## Overview
 ### General functionality